 The condition specified in the if statement shown in Listing 2 allows one to check if a certain string is contained in another one by means of the command in.
-In particular, <string1> in <string2> would be true if the value <string1> is contained in <string2>, where a string is a particular type of value that records a sequence of characters, and it is usually defined by using the quotes.
+In particular, <string1> in <string2> would be true if the <string2> contains <string1>.
+As anticipated in the previous chapters, a string is a particular type of value composed by a sequence of characters and defined by using the quotes.
 For instance, "Peroni", "Osborne", and "Peroni, S., Osborne, F., Di Iorio, A., Nuzzolese, A. G., Poggi, F., Vitali, F., Motta, E. (2017).
 Research Articles in Simplified HTML: a Web-first format for HTML-based scholarly articles.
 PeerJ Computer Science 3: e132. e2513.
 DOI: https://doi.org/10.7717/peerj-cs.132" are all strings.

-Note that <string1> and <string2> are just placeholders for strings: we can use directly strings, e.g. "Peroni" in "Peroni beer", or variables referring to strings, as shown in Listing 2 - where a variable is a symbolic name that contains some information referred to as a value (e.g. first\word).
+Note that <string1> and <string2> are just placeholders for strings: we can use either strings, e.g. "Peroni" in "Peroni beer", or variables referring to strings, as shown in Listing 2.
+A variable is a symbolic name that contains some information referred to as a value (e.g.

+first\word).
 For instance, any input value is, in fact, a particular kind of variable.
 As defined previously, all the input parameters of the algorithm are expected to refer to strings.

-The last construct of the partial algorithm introduced in this sub-section is the return statement.
+The last construct of the partial algorithm introduced in this subsection is the return statement.
 It is defined by specifying the token return followed by the value (or the variable containing a value) that must be returned.
-The execution of a return statement finishes the whole execution of an algorithm - thus, all the instructions that follow that statement are not processed anymore.
-In the example in Listing 2, two different numbers are returned, depending on which branch of the if-else block is actually executed.
-In particular, the algorithm returns 1 if the condition of the if statement is true, while it returns 0 otherwise.
-In Python, any number is defined by writing it down as it is - e.g. 42 and -42 for positive/negative integers, 1.625 and -1.625 for positive/negative decimals.
+The execution of a return statement concludes the algorithm execution.
+Thus, all the instructions that follow that statement are not processed anymore.
+In the example in Listing 2, two different numbers are returned, depending on the execution of a particular branch of the if-else block.
+In particular, the algorithm returns a 1 if the condition of the if statement is true, while it returns a 0 otherwise.
+Python permits to write any number as it is - e.g. 42 and -42 for positive/negative integers, 1.625 and -1.625 for positive/negative decimals.
 Note that strings and numbers are distinct kinds of objects - e.g. the string "42" and the number 42 (without the quotes) are not defining the same value at all.